psoukie/psoukie.github.io/_notes/Roadmap.md

 | Factbox    | `>> `<br />`{: float}`  | `<aside class="box">`       |
 | Quotation  | `> `      | `<blockquote>`              |

 Also added `.source` to be used under blockquotes.

+Also support the `<!--more-->` tag for automated summary.

 ## YAML Tricks

 - The first paragraph of the article can be formatted as a lede paragraph using YAML `lede: true`
-- The headings in the source Markdown can be shifted by one (h1 to h2 etc.) with `shift-headings: true`
+- The headings in the source Markdown are shifted by one (h1 to h2 etc.) by default, which can be prevented with `preserve-headings: true`

 ## Page Structure